SuperElastix/SimpleElastix/README.md

 ### Object Oriented Interface

-While the procedural interface may be useful in rapid prototyping, it trades off code simplicity for flexibility.
+While the procedural interface may be useful in rapid prototyping, it trades off flexibility for code simplicity.
 In the example above, the final deformation field cannot be retrived and applied to another image.
 This is a problem if you want to subsequently warp segmentations as we did in the first example.
-Further, image quality is reduced from resampling resulting image twice.
+Further, image quality is reduced from resampling the resulting image twice.
 To this end, SimpleElastix also comes with a powerful object oriented interface suitable for more advanced use cases and scripting purposes.
-In the next example, we perform true groupwise registration as described in [Metz et al 2012](http://#).
+In the next example, we perform groupwise registration as described in [Metz et al 2012](http://#) where the true mean frame of reference is implicitely defined.

 ```python
 import SimpleITK as sitk